FeatureCollection is not a java.util.Collection

 - isEmpty() earns its keep; size() == 0 is not a replacement as you need to count the whole set

 - with that in mind containsAll falls into the same idea; how to prevent a multi pass operation

-So the bare minimum that is functional is, if we want more we need to justify it:
+- Minimal baseline: minimum that is functional (if we want more we need to justify it):

 This proposal is the subject of a grass roots revolution on the geotools-devel list; indeed the revolution is on going and will not be televised.

 Voting has not started yet:

 - Justin Deoliveira +1

 - FeatureCollection Deprecate FeatureCollection Iterator methods